Because every developer needs to have a New Guid generator and .Net info search iGoogle widget ;-). It was time for me to create one!

 I had no idea where to start, try searching Google no good results.
 But after clicking along on iGoogle I found the Google Gadgets developer site.
-After reading some documents and playing with some examples I found out that it is to easy to create a iGoogle widget.
-Here is a … step guide to create a iGoogle widget.
+After reading some documents and playing with some examples I found out that it is too easy to create a iGoogle widget.
+Here is a ... step guide to create a iGoogle widget.

 **Step 1: